mace-cream/clusterhowto/wiki/Spring_and_Autumn_of_lab2c.md

 historical facts, which were hardly known by Feng Zhao and Xinyi Tong.
 The part Feng Zhao disliked about Xinyi Tong was Xinyi Tong\'s reference to the opinions from Zhihu platform.
-Though Feng Zhao admitted that there were some genious who answered questions in history domain, many answers were hearsays which were not grounded.
+Though Feng Zhao admitted that there were some genius who answered questions in history domain, many answers were hearsays which were not grounded.

 \"Reading academic books on history is not an easy task.\" Feng Zhao